 Compote friendly desserts and breakfast

-Use this easy homemade fruit compote recipe on top breakfast bowls, oatmeal, cake, brownies, cheesecake, and ice cream treats such as these:
+Use this easy homemade fruit compote recipe on top breakfast bowls, oatmeal, pancakes, waffles, french toast, cake, brownies, cheesecake, and ice cream treats such as these:

 - Stir into a morning Greek Yogurt Breakfast Bowl.

 - Mix a blueberry compote with Peanut Butter Oatmeal or Chia and Hemp Superfood Oatmeal.